hortonworks/docker-haveged/README.md

 # docker-haveged

 Docker Haveged is a container as an entropy gathering service.
+Based on alpine linux instead of other bloated distros.

 ## Use case